noxify/t3-turbo-lucia/README.md

 To get it running, follow the steps below.

-The db is currently configured for `mysql`.
+The db is currently configured for `postgres`.

 Feel free to change it.